souvikautoqa/utruste2e/README.md

 The steps file should be stored under the `e2e/tests` folder, the aggregate scanner will pick it up from there

-- it should import the `I` actor, page objects and environment objects `envUris` and `envData` to use within the test
+- it should import the `I` actor as per the CodeceptJS documentation(https://codecept.io/basics/#architecture), page objects and environment objects `envUris` and `envData` to use within the test

 - it should contain glue code for all the sentences in the related .feature file